vanyasem/Lomiri-Arch/CONTRIBUTING.md

 - [Rodney (aka dobey)](https://www.patreon.com/dobey/) for guiding me when I felt lost
 - Marius and Florian from the UBports Dev Team for merging my PRs and motivating me
 - William Wold for patching Mir for Arch
-- [Alex](https://www.patreon.com/WarumLinuxBesserIst) for financial support on Patreon ($40 total).
+- [Alex](https://www.patreon.com/WarumLinuxBesserIst) for former financial support on Patreon ($40 total).
 He has a German YouTube channel about Linux: [WarumLinuxBesserIst](https://youtube.com/user/WarumLinuxBesserIst), and a recently created English YouTube channel: [eDrive](https://goo.gl/UFVh4S)
-- [Jeroen Bots](https://www.patreon.com/user?u=251509) for financial support on Patreon ($100 total)
+- [Jeroen Bots](https://www.patreon.com/user?u=251509) for financial support on Patreon ($150 total)

 As the project is in it's alpha stage, your contribution is very important.